teeniv001/hobo.video/README.md

 * pip install -r requirements.txt
 * python main.py

-You can check the information from .csv file that is being created in in 'downloads' folder for every account.
+You can check the information from .csv file that is being created in 'downloads' folder for every account.